underscoreio/underscoreio/src/html/_posts/2016-07-20-new-speakers-at-scala-exchange-2016.md

 "Call for Papers" is a terrible name for this.
 No-one is being asked to write a few thousand words as a "paper".
-It's really asking you to submit a title and an outline of a talk you might like to give.
+It's really asking you to submit a title and an summary of a talk you might like to give.
 It's three or four paragraphs.

 We can help by...